How Stanley Security is Facing COVID, Consolidation, and Competition

 As part of this investment, Stanley Security signed on for a pilot program with Atlas in 2020, with the goal of increasing outbound prospecting.
 Within 10 weeks, the pilot team had reached 720 new prospects, had 16 active proposals, and a projected ROI over five times the cost of the software.

-Recently, Jack sat down with Convex Chief Commercial Officer Sven Linsmaier to discuss how the industry is changing, how sales teams can respond, and the role tech has to play in this transformation.
+Recently, Jack sat down with Convex Chief Operating Officer Sven Linsmaier to discuss how the industry is changing, how sales teams can respond, and the role tech has to play in this transformation.

 Sven: What are the trends you’re seeing in the commercial security space from a sales ops perspective?

 Jack: Even before the pandemic, the security industry was starting to transition to being more commoditized.
 We saw this trend coming and wanted to transition our business ahead of the market, and focus on differentiating ourselves from the other security companies.

 So, we started to transition to be more of a SaaS-oriented business and to use some of the assets that we already have.
 For example, we already have video cameras installed, which means we’re collecting a lot of data on our commercial customers.
 So how do we use that data from our customers to improve their business operations?
 How do we move up the value chain and not only provide us more margin but also provide more value to the customer?